What happens in our collective mind when we hear the words ‘mental illness’?

 Like any night creature, I will arch my spine, shed any unnecessary weight, turn in midair to face the wind, and begin to soar.

-Kara (KB) Imle is a writer, singer, and Certified Rolfer who hails from Anchorage, Alaska, when not traveling or living elsewhere to escape the cold and dark.
+K. Beth (KB) is a writer, singer, and Certified Rolfer who hails from Anchorage, Alaska, when not traveling or living elsewhere to escape the cold and dark.
 She is also a descendant of the Vikings, a dreamer of waking dreams, a foreteller of her own future and a survivor of her own annihilation.
 She practices just enough yoga to insert her foot into her own mouth and then remove it again.
 She loves running, biking, hiking, horseback riding, swimming in the ocean and playing with her fantastic Shetland pony/dog, Benson.
-More writings can be found at her blog.

 Like elephant health and wellness on Facebook.